thetechguy-it/CiscoACI_Ansible/EPG_static_binding/README.md

 ### Varibables
 To test the code you have to change the following files:
 - **credentials.yml**: Edit this file with your own APIC URL/Username/Password.
 If you are doing some test in the Cisco Sandbox, you don't have to edit it
-- **epgs.csv**: Edit this file with your own EPG and port details.
+- **data.csv**: Edit this file with your own fabric information.
 I would liked to review with you all the column in the CSV file:
   - **epg**: The name of the EPG
   - **encap_id**: The VLAN ID related to the EPG
   - **ap**: The name of the Application Profile